Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 The course Principles of Economics and Business 1 and 2 focusses on main theoretical concepts in economics and business administration.
 Through practical assignments based on current topics in the media and real business cases, you will learn how to apply the literature to a current problem.
 These problems are related to ethics, corporate social responsibility or sustainability.

-In the third year you can choose several different elective courses on sustainability or ethics & corporate social responsibility (e.g., Environmental Economics, Social Entrepreneurship, Non-Growth Entrepreneurship, Corporate Social Responsibility).
+In the 3rd year you can choose several different elective courses on ethics, sustainability or corporate social responsibility, (e.g., Social Entrepreneurship, Non-Growth Entrepreneurship, Environmental Economics of Corporate Social Responsibility).
+You can even take a minor of 6 months in the field of sustainability (minor Sustainability and Economics).

 Throughout this 3-year Bachelor’s programme, ethics, (corporate social) responsibility and sustainability will remain important topics and come back during the different business courses like Marketing, Finance, Economics or Organisational Behaviour.